WWW.BADGERLAND.CO.UK

 Cereals, particularly wheat, may be eaten, especially if other foods are in short supply.
 Evidence of badgers having eaten cereals can sometimes been seen in their droppings which may contain seed husks and so on.

-The solution is to erect suitable Fencing.
+The solution is to erect suitable Fencing to keep badgers out.

 A major problem for badgers is the planting of oil-seed rape (the very-bright yellow crop seen in the huge fields of East Anglia, Lincolnshire, Yorkshire and other areas).
 The roots of the oil-seed rape crop give off a gas which poisons or deters earthworms, As earthworms provide the main part of the badgers diet, this crop can have a detrimental effect on the feeding patterns of badgers and their long-term survival.